Mexico to propose NAFTA renegotiator to lead WTO: sources

 The news was first reported by Mexico’s El Universal newspaper.
 The president’s office and foreign ministry did not immediately respond to requests for comment.

-Seade was a deputy general of the WTO when it was created in the early 1990s.
+Seade was a deputy director general of the WTO when it was created in the early 1990s.
 When President Andres Manuel Lopez Obrador won office in 2018, Seade was brought in to lead negotiations for a new North American trade deal to replace NAFTA.

 Previously, Seade worked at universities in Hong Kong for more than a decade.